 It’s ok to communicate to children that it is a hard time for you.
 It models recognition and self care.
 That we all don’t have happy days all the time.
 It will be shocking to children if they go into the world thinking that every day is supposed to be happy.
 They will recognize that we do have some down moments and tough days but we can put some self care techniques in place.

 Nicole Wallace is a Licensed Clinical Mental Health Counselor and Parent Coach.
 Nicole has worked extensively with children between the ages of 5 and 14 in her role as a school counselor and school teacher for 22 years, but has experience providing counseling to children, adolescents, adults, and families.
 Her areas of treatment include but are not limited to working with anxiety, depression, low self-esteem, trauma, domestic violence, grief and loss, managing stress, life transitions, relationship difficulties, and developing effective parenting skills.
-Nicole offers video and phone sessions to her clients.
+Nicole is CEO of Transformation Counseling and Consultants, PLLC.

 Medical Disclaimer: All content found on the HER Health Collective Website was created for informational purposes only and are the opinions of the HER Health Collective experts and professional contributors.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Website.
 If you think you may have a medical emergency, call your doctor, go to the emergency department, or call 911 immediately.